Star Trek: Insurrection: Design and visual effects

 Insurrection was the first Star Trek film with space-based effects produced entirely using computer-generated imagery (CGI).
 While CGI had been used for specific effects since The Wrath of Khan; Insurrection was the first Star Trek film to be made without using physical models of spacecraft.
 Santa Barbara Studios produced the effects, which included CGI starship models.
 The texture on the model of the Enterprise-E was created from a series of close-up photographs of the model Enterprise which had been used in First Contact.
 The planet-based effects, such as phaser fire, transporter effects and the Son'a drones were created by Blue Sky Studios.
 Peter Lauritson was the co-producer for post-production.

-Herman Zimmerman was the production designer, and had three months to design and construct 55 full sets for the film, eighteen more than used in the previous film in the series.
+Herman Zimmerman was the production designer and had three months to design and construct 55 full sets for the film, 18 more than the previous film in the series.
 Zimmerman said that it was "probably the most scenery we've built for a Star Trek motion picture since the first one, when everything was brand new".
 The Ba'ku village was built in full scale on location at Lake Sherwood, California, with architectural designs combining Thai, Balinese and Polynesian styles.
 The village included a bakery, a farm with a full irrigation system, a city hall, and a city square which was referred to as the "rotunda".
 The location shoot lasted for six weeks.
 The buildings included sections built with styrofoam, which were cut out using computer aided design and computer-aided manufacturing techniques.
 These were covered in hardcoat to make them look as though they were made from stone, but they were not made waterproof.
-The set suffered water damage following record levels of rainfall during the spring of 1998.
-The foam warped as it dried out in the sun, causing delays in shooting while repairs were made.
+The set suffered water damage after record rainfall in the spring of 1998.
+The foam warped as it dried out in the sun, delaying shooting while repairs were made.